cap-js/docs/java/cqn-services/remote-services.md

 ### Configuring the URL

-The destination of a _Remote Service_ is basically an advanced URL, that can carry additional metadata like, for example, the authentication information for the remote endpoint.
+The destination of a _Remote Service_ is basically an advanced URL that can carry additional metadata like, for example, the authentication information for the remote endpoint.
-As described before, the destination can be resolved for example from a BTP Destination or a BTP Service bound to the CAP application.
+As described before, the destination can be resolved, for example, from a BTP Destination or a BTP Service bound to the CAP application.

 In all cases, the configuration needs to provide the URL to the OData V2 or V4 service, that should be used by the _Remote Service_.
 This service URL can be built from three parts: